pcsandford/common-style/README.md

 ## Usage
-Install the style-guide using bower `$ bower install git://github.com/Rise-Vision/style-guide --save`
+Install the common-style using bower `$ bower install git://github.com/Rise-Vision/common-style --save`

 The `dist` folder contains the compiled CSS `css/rise.min.css` and all required fonts.